jerymey/My-portfolio/README.md

 # 📖 [Portfolio: finish mobile version] <a name="about-project"></a>

-**[Portfolio: finish mobile version]** is The Day 4 Project of Microverse Program which includes building a complete portfolio.
+**[Portfolio: finish mobile version]** In this project, I set up my portfolio website.
+My goal here is to set up and customize my portfolio for desktop version.

 ## 🛠 Built With <a name="built-with"></a>